 Welcome to the website of the Tribal Libraries, Archives, and Museums (TLAM) Project.

-In its fifth year at the University of Wisconsin – Madison School of Library and Information Studies (SLIS), TLAM is an experimental project to bring indigenous information topics to LIS education through service-learning, networking, and resource sharing with Wisconsin’s tribal cultural institutions.
-The TLAM Project currently encompasses a graduate topics course; the Convening Culture Keepers mini-conference series for Wisconsin tribal librarians, archivists, and museum curators; numerous community engagement projects with our partners; and a TLAM Student Group.
+In its sixth year at the University of Wisconsin – Madison School of Library and Information Studies (SLIS), TLAM is an experimental project to bring indigenous information topics to LIS education through service-learning, networking, and resource sharing with tribal cultural institutions.
+The TLAM Project currently encompasses a graduate topics course; Convening Culture Keepers professional development opportunities for tribal librarians, archivists, and museum curators; numerous community engagement projects with our partners; and a TLAM Student Group.

-Explore the site to learn about all of the great things we’re working on:
+Explore the site to learn about all of the great things we’re working on.
+And be sure to follow our progress and reflections on our blog throughout 2014!

 Convening Culture Keepers

-A series of six one-day, biannual professional development and networking mini-conferences for Wisconsin’s tribal librarians, archivists, and museum curators.
+A series of seven one-day, biannual professional development and networking mini-conferences and a four-day regional institute for tribal librarians, archivists, and museum curators.

 Learn about the partnership projects between UW-Madison SLIS and American Indian communities in Wisconsin.